Ku Klux Klan: Current developments

+Although the Klan's overall membership has declined for several decades, scholars attribute this trend to a combination of factors, including the organization's limited ability to adapt to online communication, its long history of violence, competition from other extremist groups, and a broader decline in the number of young activists willing to join formal hate‑based organizations.
+At the same time, membership patterns have not been uniform.
+In 2015, the number of Klan chapters nationwide increased from 72 to 190, a development the SPLC linked to broader growth among several extremist movements, including both Klan and black separatist groups.
+A 2016 SPLC analysis found that hate groups in general were increasing in number in the United States, while the ADL concluded that the "organized Klan groups", despite periodic spikes in activity, "continued a long-term trend of decline" and remained "mostly small, disjointed groups that continually change in name and leadership".

-Recent KKK membership campaigns have exploited people's anxieties about illegal immigration, urban crime, and same-sex marriage.
-In 2006, J. Keith Akins argued that "Klan literature and propaganda is rabidly homophobic and encourages violence against gays and lesbians. ...Since the late 1970s, the Klan has increasingly focused its ire on this previously ignored population."
-Since the September 11 attacks in 2001, the Klan has produced Islamophobic propaganda and distributed anti-Islamic flyers.
+Klan messaging has adapted to contemporary social and political concerns, even as the organization's overall influence has waned.
+New Klan recruitment efforts have often attempted to capitalize on public anxieties surrounding issues such as illegal immigration, urban crime, and same-sex marriage.
+In 2006, J. Keith Akins argued that "Klan literature and propaganda is rabidly homophobic and encourages violence against gays and lesbians," noting that since the late 1970s the Klan had increasingly targeted LGBTQ+ communities.
+Following the September 11, 2001 attacks, Klan groups also produced Islamophobic propaganda and distributed anti-Islamic flyers.

-The American Civil Liberties Union has provided legal support to various factions of the KKK in defense of their First Amendment rights to hold public rallies, parades, and marches, as well as their right to field political candidates.
+The American Civil Liberties Union (ACLU) has provided legal support to various Klan factions in cases involving First Amendment protections, including the right to hold public rallies, parades, and marches, as well as the right to field political candidates.

-The February 14, 2019, edition of the Linden, Alabama, weekly newspaper The Democrat-Reporter carried an editorial titled "Klan needs to ride again" written by Goodloe Sutton—the newspaper's owner, publisher and editor—which urged the Klan to return to staging their night rides, because proposals were being made to raise taxes in the state.
-In an interview, Sutton suggested that Washington, D.C., could be "clean[ed] out" by way of lynchings.
-"We'll get the hemp ropes out, loop them over a tall limb and hang all of them," Sutton said.
-He also specified that he was only referring to hanging "socialist-communists" and compared the Klan to the NAACP.
-The editorial and Sutton's subsequent comments provoked calls for his resignation from Alabama politicians and the Alabama Press Association, which later censured Sutton and suspended the newspaper's membership.
-In addition, the University of Southern Mississippi's School of Communication removed Sutton—who is an alumnus of that school—from its Mass Communication and Journalism Hall of Fame, and "strongly condemns" his remarks.
-Sutton was also stripped of a distinguished community journalism award he had been presented in 2009 by Auburn University's Journalism Advisory Council.
-Sutton expressed no regret and said that the editorial was intended to be "ironic", but that "not many people understand irony today."
+In February 2019 in Linden, Alabama, the local weekly newspaper The Democrat-Reporter featured an editorial written by Goodloe Sutton titled the "Klan needs to ride again."
+It urged the Klan "to return to staging their night rides" due to tax proposals to raise taxes in Alabama.
+In an interview, Sutton suggested that Washington D.C. could be "clean[ed] out" by way of lynchings to "hang all of them", also referring to hanging "socialist-communists" and even compared the Klan to the NAACP.
+The editorial and his subsequent comments provoked resignation calls from Alabama politicians and the Alabama Press Association.
+The University of Southern Mississippi's School of Communication, where he was an alumnus, removed him from its Mass Communication and Journalism Hall of Fame and "strongly condemn[ed]" his remarks.
+Sutton was stripped of a distinguished community journalist award he was presented in 2009 by Auburn University's Journalism Advisory Council.
+Sutton expressed no regrets; he said that the editorial was intended to be "ironic" and "not many people understand irony today."